 “kicking myself in the butt for 14 years of buying boots that weren’t Red Wings… I’m a garbage man tried every boot company known to man got these boots from my Dad because I thought Red Wings were overrated.”

-FlexForce is not a huge series of boots; there are only six models:
+FlexForce is not a vast series of boots; there are only six models:

 Two 5 inch FlexForce Boots